-Looking for an omega-rich cooking oil that’s also good for the planet?
-Flora Sacha Inchi Oil is made from seeds native to the Peruvian Amazon rainforest that have been consumed since pre Inca civilizations.
-Working with a community of small farmers in Peru, the seeds sourced for Flora’s Organic Virgin Sacha Inchi Oil are sustainable and ethically harvested.
-With a pleasant mild and nutty taste, it’s ideal for salads, soups, and other dishes, and provides 7 g of omega-3s per serving.
+Looking for an omega-rich cooking oil that's also good for the planet?
+Flora Sacha Inchi Oil is made from seeds native to the Peruvian Amazon rainforest that have been consumed by pre-Inca civilizations.
+Working with a community of small farmers in Peru, the seeds sourced for Flora's Organic Virgin Sacha Inchi Oil are sustainable and ethically harvested.
+With a pleasant, mild and nutty taste, it's ideal for salads, soups, and other dishes, and provides 7 g of omega-3s per serving.

 Contains the essential fatty acids omega 3, 6, and 9

 Sustainably sourced, providing farmers of Peru with an alternative to unsustainable land uses in the Amazon

 Gluten- Free + Kosher + Non-GMO + Organic + Vegan